Amazon Can Make You a Small Business Owner for $10,000

 So… What’s the Catch?

 Depends on what you count as a “catch.”
-With help from NBC, these catches can be avoided, and even wind up benefiting new delivery businesses:
+With help from National, these catches can be avoided, and even wind up benefiting new delivery businesses:

 Trump is NOT on Board, But Might Be Proven Wrong

 Right now, Amazon packages account for about 40% of all deliveries made by the United States Postal Service.